 Check the Wording

-When trying to spot a fake review, look for words and phrases that an average person wouldn’t use.
+When you’re learning how to spot fake reviews, look for words and phrases that an average person wouldn’t use.

 For example, if you’re reading a review of a modem and you see “explosive speed” or “robust wireless data transmission,” the review is probably not genuine.
-Consumers don’t talk this way, no matter how much they love a product.
+People just don’t talk this way, no matter how much they love a product.

 Be Wary of Black and White

 Internet users have strong opinions.
-However, reviews that sound too good or too negative to be true should give you a reason to doubt their authenticity.
+However, online reviews that sound too good or too bad to be true should give you a reason to doubt their authenticity.

 Contact the Review Website

 If you suspect a review is fake, be sure to reach out to the administrators or support staff of the review site to prompt a more detailed investigation.
-If the review is indeed fake, it can successfully be taken off your business’s profile or listing.
+If the review is indeed fake, it can successfully be taken off your company’s profile page or business listing.

 Is It Illegal to Write a Fake Review?

-Fake online reviews are a violation of the terms of service of all business review sites.
-This means that any attempt to manipulate your business reputation — or harm that of your competitors — through fake reviews can result in legal action against you.
+Fake reviews are a violation of the terms of service of all business review sites.
+This means that any attempt to manipulate your brand reputation — or harm that of your competitors — through fake reviews can result in legal action against you.

 Providing customers with incentives to write reviews of your business can also have repercussions.
 According to the “Guides Concerning the Use of Endorsements and Testimonials in Advertising” by the Federal Trade Commission (FTC), reviews are considered endorsements.